Kainev/AutoSplit64/README.md

 If you encounter any issues, please run through all steps below.

 - Check capture coordinates are correct (`Right Click -> Edit Coordinates`)
-- Ensure LiveSplit server is running (`Right Click LiveSplit -> Control -> Start Server')
+- When using TCP connection, ensure LiveSplit server is running (`Right Click LiveSplit -> Control -> Start Server')
 - Check the correct route is loaded, and that the route file is accurate (i.e. correct star counts, fadeout/fadein counts)
 - Make sure SRL Mode (Right Click -> SRL Mode) is disabled if you want AutoSplit64 to detect console resets
 - Generate reset templates (`Right Click -> Generate Reset Templates`)